 g.
 When the Postal Service hires new mail handler full-time career employees, MHAs within the installation will be converted to full-time regular career status to fill such vacancies based on their relative standing in the installation, which is determined by their original MHA appointment date in that installation.
 A MHA who does not accept the career opportunity will not lose his/her relative standing for future career opportunities.

-2. Contract Provisions
+Contract Provisions

-The Board awards that only the following articles and portions of articles of the National Agreement apply to MHAs as outlined below:
+Only the following articles and portions of articles of the National Agreement apply to MHAs as outlined below:

 Article 7.1C

 HOURS OF WORK

 Section 2.
 Work Schedules